 Candidates may be admitted to the Bachelor of Town and Regional Planning, if they meet the General Admission Requirements of the Namibia University of Science and Technology and comply with the additional requirements below:

-- A minimum of 19 points for three other subjects on the University’s Admission Point System, using a combination of NSSC(O) and/or NSSC(H), provided that no symbol be lower than D on NSSC Ordinary for the other subjects.
+- A minimum of 12 points on the NUST Admission Point Score for English and Mathematics, using a combination of NSSCAS/NSSCH and/or NSSCO, provided that no symbol lower than a C on NSSCO will be accepted.

 At the discretion of the Department, a more in-depth selection process could be followed which may include either a test or an interview.